NVIDIA/Megatron-LM/examples/pretrain-llama/README.md

 ## Data Processing

 ```
-bash examples/pretrain-llama/data-processing/process_data.sh
+bash pretrain-llama/data-processing/tokenize/process_data.sh
 ```

-The `process_data.sh`` script will run a multi-processor job runner.
+The `process_data.sh` script will run a multi-processor job runner.
 The objective of this script is to tokenize each dataset as a separate process.
 Each separate process can utilize multiple CPUs to process that shard of data.
-Please check the arguments of the 'examples/pretrain-llama/data-processing/multiprocess_runner.py' to become familiar with the options.
+Please check the arguments of the `pretrain-llama/data-processing/tokenize/multiprocess_runner.py` to become familiar with the options.

 ## `*.bin`, `*.idx` data naming

 Once we are done with creating binary and index files, then we embed some simple metadata with the file names.

 ```
-python examples/pretrain-llama/data-processing/count_token_and_rename_bin_idx.py --source_prefix_path "../DUMPED/*"
+python pretrain-llama/data-processing/count_token_and_rename_bin_idx.py --source_prefix_path "../DUMPED/*"
 ```

 Here `--source_prefix_path` is the folder where bin and index files are.
 This will add  `_dc={document_count}_sc={sentence_count}_tc={token_count}` with the file name.